 One meal a day (OMAD) and weight loss

 Your reasons are your own, and we’re not here to judge.
-If you’re considering OMAD for shedding pounds, though, keep in mind that intermittent fasting in general has been linked to weight loss (at least in the short term), but there still isn’t much research into specifically whether one meal a day benefits weight loss — or if it would lead to long-term, lasting results.
+If you’re considering OMAD for shedding pounds, though, keep in mind that intermittent fasting, in general, has been linked to weight loss (at least in the short term),[9] but there still isn’t much research into specifically whether one meal a day benefits weight loss — or if it would lead to long-term, lasting results.

 Furthermore, intermittent fasting isn’t necessarily more beneficial than a calorie-restricted diet for weight loss,[10] and it may not lead to weight loss without other lifestyle changes [11] (though some studies suggest fasting may be slightly more beneficial for certain aspects of weight loss).[12]